bendspoons/cordova-plugin-openwith-ios/README.md

 Here's the promised one liner:

 ```
-cordova plugin add cordova-plugin-openwith-ios \
+cordova plugin add https://github.com/bendspoons/cordova-plugin-openwith-ios.git --variable IOS_URL_SCHEME=cordovaopenwithdemo
-  --variable IOS_URL_SCHEME=cordovaopenwithdemo
 ```

 | variable | example | notes |
 |---|---|---|
 | `IOS_URL_SCHEME` | uniquelonglowercase | **iOS only** Any random long string of lowercase alphabetical characters |

-It shouldn't be too hard.
-But just in case, Jean-Christophe Hoelt [posted a screencast of it](https://youtu.be/eaE4m_xO1mg).
+<s>It shouldn't be too hard.
+But just in case, Jean-Christophe Hoelt [posted a screencast of it](https://youtu.be/eaE4m_xO1mg).</s> Video has pretty bad resolution, so you really cant see anything clear...

 ### iOS Setup